NG-sama/NG-sama/README.md

 # 👋 Welcome to my page!

-Nikhil here.
-I am  a seasoned Analyst and clinical operations specialist with a strong track record in digital transformation and process optimization across biotech operations and biotech venture capital.
-At CellCarta Biosciences Inc., I successfully led projects that enhanced operational efficiency and delivered significant value.

-Currently, I am focused on collaborating with high-functioning teams and founders to develop innovative product solutions in the deep biotech and AI sectors.
+Currently, I am focused on collaborating with high-functioning teams and founders to develop innovative product solutions in the deep data and AI sectors.
 I excel at maintaining financial models, managing project budgets and timelines, and creating compelling fundraising presentations.
 My strategic insights help identify risks and devise effective mitigation strategies, ensuring project success.

 I am passionate about empowering founders and scaling startups through impactful go-to-market strategies.
 I enjoy engaging in coffee chats and discussions about biotech, venture capital, and digital transformation, always eager to share insights and foster connections in the industry.